seek-oss/seek.automation.stub/README.md

 ## Notes

-I have added usage tests however, as time permits more unit tests will be added.
+I have added usage tests for this library.
+However, as time permits unit tests will also be added.